lsst/in-kind-program_lsst_io/docs/contributions/contributed_computer_resources.rst

 What are some potential uses of contributed computing resources?
 ----------------------------------------------------------------
 The virtual workshop Supporting Computational Science with Rubin LSST, held in March 2023, featured discussion of a significant number of use cases submitted by members of the science community.
-Links to the use cases, presentations, recordings, notes, and background material are available 'on the workshop web page <https://project.lsst.org/meetings/rubin-idacs/documents>'_.
+Links to the use cases, presentations, recordings, notes, and background material are available on the workshop web page.

 IDACs are considering a range of specific use cases, including time series analyses, solar system occultation predictions, and development of photometric redshift training sets, as well as general use.
-IDACs are also following the development of the use cases identified in the workshop '"From Data to Software to Science with the Rubin Observatory LSST" <https://arxiv.org/pdf/2208.02781.pdf>'_, and may adopt some of these as a basis for specific datasets and services.
+IDACs are also following the development of the use cases identified in the workshop '"From Data to Software to Science with the Rubin Observatory LSST" <http://arxiv.org/pdf/2208.02781>'_, and may adopt some of these as a basis for specific datasets and services.

 When will IDACs and SPCs be available to the community?